 Pricing, as you might imagine, depends on which package you choose, and the size of the group.

-Indoor skydiving is a uniquely accessible adventure.
+Indoor skydiving is for kids and adults alike—a uniquely accessible adventure.
 Ages three and up can fly!
 Our age and health requirements are posted right here on the FAQ.

 Here’s a quick rundown of the general party timeline: